 Writing my first book was a powerful and exhilarating experience but toward the end of almost four years with the final series of edits to get to a final finished manuscript, I was exhausted.
 But as one of those final pieces of completion, I was powerfully compelled to include this interview with Dee Hock.
-I had barely read it but followed through with the hunch that it needed to be part of the book including requesting permission to publish it from WIE as my Appendix A.
+I had barely read it but followed through with the hunch that it needed to be part of Visionareies Thrive In All Times including requesting permission to publish it from WIE as my Appendix A.

 It is time for humanity to learn to partner with Innate Intelligence the same as the rest of life on this planet.
 We are not as different from the rest of life on this planet as we think!

 I encourage you to read Dee Hock’s remarks and read them again.

 And, I would love to hear your comments!

 In all chaos there is a cosmos, in all disorder a secret order. –Carl Jung

 Reprinted by permission. © Moksha Press, 2002.
 This interview ﬁrst appeared in the Fall/Winter 2002 issue of What Is Enlightenment? magazine, entitled “Are You Ready To Change Now?
 Exploring the Dynamics of Human Transformation” and appears by permission of the publisher.
 Order this issue or subscribe online: www.wie.org.

 Transformation by Design